-The author said that the x and y jitter components are insignificant compared to the z component, and roughly equal in magnitude.
-And also he suggested that to optimize the precision, OTS should be as close as possible to the surgical field and Z axis of Camera should be in direction that is least clinically significant.
-He said, if then, the camera can be rotated to any orientation without any sacrifice in precision.
-Finally, the author said that in all data, IGT systems are better and the active Polaris system shows much higher maximum jitter value than the passive Polaris system.
+In paper, according to the figure 4 results, the figure shows that the jitter values in z-direction shows much worse precision than other 2 X and Y directions.
+And the author insisted that the x and y jitter components are insignificant compared to the z component, and roughly equal in magnitude.
+Accordingly, the author suggested that to optimize the precision, OTS should be as close as possible to the surgical field and Z axis of Camera should be in direction that is least clinically significant.
+The suggestions will allow the camera be rotated to any orientation without any sacrifice in precision.
+Finally, from the figure 6, it is obvious that IGT systems are better and the active Polaris system shows much higher maximum jitter value than the passive Polaris system.